Gore Ouseley: Early life

 Sir Gore Ouseley was born in Limerick in Ireland to Ralph and Elizabeth (born Holland) Ouseley.
 Gore's father's family was originally from Shropshire.
-Gore and his brother were tutored at home in the company of brother, William and his cousin, Gideon Ouseley.
+Gore and his brother were tutored at home in the company of brother William and cousin Gideon Ouseley.
 All three had notable careers.

 India

 Whilst serving the British Government and posted in Lucknow he became a friend of the local Nawab Saadat Ali Khan and was responsible for building a palace called Dilkusha Kothi on the banks of the Gomti near Lucknow.
 This palace stood for about fifty years until it was damaged in the Siege of Lucknow.
 The palace was a copy of the English Baroque stately home of Seaton Delaval Hall.
 He made his name in India where he was appointed a Major-Commander.
 He was made a baronet in 1808 with the recommendation of Lord Wellesley.
-While in India, he fathered 2 sons, William Martin Claude Ouseley (AKA William Claude Ouseley (b 1799) and Ralph Ouseley (b 1800).
-Ref - John Mitchiner (2009) THE OUSELEYS – A FAMILY INVOLVEMENT WITH INDIA, Asian Affairs, 40:1, 1–14, DOI: 10.1080/03068370802658633.
+While in India, he fathered 2 sons, William Martin Claude Ouseley in 1799 and Ralph Ouseley in 1800.